ScazLab/HRC-model-set/_docs/info/3D-printing-recommendations.md

 category: Information
 order: 2
 ---
-Each bracket <!-- Add something about in the paper?--> was modeled in SolidWorks and then printed on a Dimension Elite FDM printer using ABS+ plastic. <!-- Insert settings -->

-Below are some guidelines to use when printing out a file using some common 3D printers:
+The quality of the brackets printed using different 3D printing techniques can vary depending on which settings are used.
+Below are some guidelines to use when printing the brackets using common 3D printers.
+Each guide gives suggested settings, as well as images and dimensions of the printed pieces.

 *Each print is of the “Top” bracket for comparison.*